A new paradigm

 Having business transactions and financial records of a company on an open ledger allows for the same amount of scrutiny in the private markets as the public markets.
 Analytics can help uncover fraudulent activity and reduce the chance that we get another FTX-like situation.

 Blockchain analytics can empower better predictive modeling to be done.
 By analyzing the transaction data of users of the blockchain, you are able to come up with predictions on future trends.
-This can have interesting use cases such as using on-chain data in algorithmic trading.
+This can have interesting use cases such as using onchain data in algorithmic trading.
 Exchanges can analyze users' buying behavior and recommend new tokens that the user has never bought before but might be interested in.

 Perhaps the most powerful thing that blockchain analytics enables is that the average person gets more data savvy and is empowered by analytics.
 Over time, more people will understand that data is now available to them and get more familiar with leveraging it to make better and more informed decisions.
 Blockchain analytic tools become invaluable in their daily lives.